PostHog/posthog.com/contents/docs/apps/enabling.md

 that combines all background workers into one task and activates the server.

 Previously we had separate tasks for `worker-beat` and `worker-celery`.
-In the latest version there is just one `worker` that starts all three services: celery, celery-beat and plugins.
+In the latest version there is just one `worker` that starts all three services: celery, celery-beat and apps.

 #### Helm/Kubernetes

-Please upgrade to at least version `1.4.0` of the PostHog helm chart to add the `plugins` deployment.
+Please upgrade to at least version `1.4.0` of the PostHog helm chart to add the `apps` deployment.

 #### Manual/other